Boiiterra/muzplay/README.md

 - [ ] Music time position ???
 (Probably bad English) :P
 - [ ] Total playtime of all files

+Middle stuff (Dunno how to name this):

+- [ ] Get files/folder to play

 UI stuff:

 - [ ] Display all files that are going to be played (not at the same time of course)